Actuarial Assumptions

 Table Economic Assumptions

 • 1Annual rate compounded quarterly, except for WSPRS which is compounded monthly.
 This rate is set by the director of DRS.
-As discussed in the 2022 AVR, the current interest rate of 2.75% will first be reflected in the June 30, 2023 valuation.

 • 2First effective for the June 30, 2021, valuation.
 Annually compounded rate net of expenses.